-Soccer is not on my list of favourite games and in this article I explain why.
-Talking about sports, including soccer, is popular and entertaining conversation, especially when combined with a beer or two.
-So why not write an article on it?
+Soccer is not on my list of favourite games to watch.
 This article uses probability to help explain my position on soccer.
 It’s just my opinion and it’s not my intention to upset soccer lovers.
 If you enjoy soccer then soccer is a good thing.

 Probabilistic Nature of Sport

 Going for goals does not guarantee a goal is scored.
 Similarly defending goals does not guarantee a goal is not scored.
 This is not unique to soccer.
 It applies to all sports.
 Going for goals yields a chance of scoring a goal.
 With better skills the chances of scoring a goal is also better but it is never guaranteed.
 The probabilistic nature of sport forms the basis of this article.
 For the sake of simplicity, this article will refer to all the factors that affect the chances of scoring a goal as skill.
 So skill encompasses natural skill, training, desire to win, teamwork, leadership, effort, tactics, confidence, budget and anything else you can think of that affects the probability of scoring a goal.
 Skill in this article is the average of all those things.